 These are all ways to intuit the user’s needs and adapt the design appropriately during the experience.

-The task of making VR more real
+The task of immersive design is to make VR more real

 At their core, immersive experiences are about suspension of disbelief.
 The standardization of emerging techniques can make the experience more believable.
 Adding mass, inertia, momentum, a sense of weight, and other material properties to objects and actions within the environment all lend a sense of perceptive fidelity.
-For instance, if the user is asked to click a 3D button with a laser pointer, the design of the button might include a movement when it’s successfully hit (figure3).
+For instance, if the user is asked to click a 3D button with a laser pointer, the design of the button might include a movement when it’s successfully hit (figure 3).
 This gives it “weight,” a feedback mechanism that lets the user know they hit it.

 As immersive design evolves and solidifies around new types of VR experiences such as employee training, the standards that existed at the outset will no doubt shift.
 Different use cases will demand different approaches to solve common VR challenges.
-As long as we identify the challenges that this new field presents to us, we can leverage our own science-driven approach, users’ feedback, design principles and how different industries have tackled similar problems to reach a design solution that can inform the VR industry at large.
+As long as we identify the challenges that this new field presents to us, we can leverage our own science-driven approach, users’ feedback, design principles, and how different industries have tackled similar problems to reach a design solution that can inform the VR industry at large.

 The new taxonomy of immersive design will give professional designers a foundation from which to launch increasingly better immersive experiences.